Subject & Qualifications

 Geography

-To bring out the best at TKC, we want students to understand and think more about the world, the challenges it faces and their place within it.
+At TKC, we want geography students to understand and think more about the world, the challenges it faces and their place within it.
+We want Geographers to understand that great learning about the world changes lives.
 Geography students should gain a deep understanding of geographical processes, the impact of change and of people-environment interactions and the links between places and environments at different scales.

 KS3